THE

 authority or any other prescribed authority; and

-from a particular vendor or provider and shall not charge any amount other than
+particular vendor or provider and shall not charge any amount other than

 tuition fee, admission fee or prescribed security in the name and style of